kubermatic/docs/content/getting_started/create_cluster/_index.en.md

 Check wether all your configuration settings are correct and create your cluster!

 ![Screenshot of Kubermatic's final cluster creation wizard page](/img/getting_started/create_cluster/kubermatic_05.png)

+Please note that depending on the capacities in the seed cluster and the chosen cloud provider, cluster creation can take up to a few minutes until your nodes are ready.